stevensmain/avify-takehome/README.md

 -  Huge numbers
 -  Tiled icons and numbers
--  A chart of some kind
+-  Multiple charts of some kind
 -  Relative sized colour bands in a giant unicorn's rainbow puke
+-  Responsive design

 ## Getting started